moyano83/Designing-Data-Intensive-Applications/README.md

 ```

 Which allow us to traverse the graph to ask questions like "give me all the people that were born in Idaho".
 As it is a
- declarative query language, you don’t need to specifyexecution details when writing the query (chosen by the query
+ declarative query language, you don't need to specifyexecution details when writing the query (chosen by the query
  optimizer).
 An example of that type of query is:

  ```text